Scaffold TeleQuick features with your coding agent — docs it can read, an MCP server, a CLI, and ready-made skills.

 schema drift before runtime does.

-that load into your coding agent’s context when intent matches.
-Drop the
+repository ships end-to-end recipes that load into your coding agent’s context

-repo into .claude/skills/ (Claude Code) or .cursor/skills/ (Cursor) and
+Drop the repo into .claude/skills/ (Claude Code) or .cursor/skills/ (Cursor)

 telequick-tool-calling — LLM tool / function calling: the